kadam2045/mern-estate/README.md

-Hii enigneer this is mern real estate project
+Hii enigneer this is mern real estate project.